larsgeorge/jmxtoolkit/README.rst

     atomicIncrementTimeMinTime=LONG
     ...

 Notes: JMX operations are prefixed with a "*", specific node options are prefixed with a "@".
 Each section has either an @object or @regexp option to allow for exact or matches using a regular expression.
 The latter is useful when the object name changes between server restarts, which is the case for Hadoop's DataNode for example.
 In such a case the JMXToolkit does scan all object names of a host to find a matching object.
 The regular expression should *not* be too broad and cover more than one object.
 Rather use two sections with more specific expressions to get the wanted object name match.

 With this newly created properties file the user can now query and check various values.
 Once the properties file is created it can be edited to include all required Nagios type checks.
 The file can also be updated exactly the same way
 - the only current drawback is that comments are deleted.
 Checks however are carried over, so no viable information is lost during an update.
 Simply run the above create command again while specifying the existing properties file.
 Example::

     $ java -DHOSTNAME1=master.foobar.com -DHOSTNAME2=slave.foobar.com -DPASSWORD=mypass \
-      org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit -f myjmx.properties -a create
+      com.larsgeorge.jmxtoolkit.JMXToolkit -f myjmx.properties -a create

 This updates the myjmx.properties in place.

 Query
 -----

 As mentioned above, the same queries can be sent but with a lot less command line parameters.

 Example::

-    $ java org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit -f myjmx.properties \
+    $ java com.larsgeorge.jmxtoolkit.JMXToolkit -f myjmx.properties \
       -o hadoopFSNamesystemState -q CapacityRemaining

     CapacityRemaining:16583540396032

 Or with an operation::

-    $ java org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit -f myjmx.properties \
+    $ java com.larsgeorge.jmxtoolkit.JMXToolkit -f myjmx.properties \
       -o hadoopFSNamesystemState -q *numLiveDataNodes

     numLiveDataNodes:20